icnu/neuron-bot/README.md

 # Neuron Bot

 _This project is a part of series of projects, **Neural** for WCHL 2025, meant to make the ICP DAO capabilities accessible to organizations outside ICP.
-The goal is to establish ICP as the ultimate DAO platform for any needs._
+The goal is to establish ICP as the de-facto DAO platform for any needs._

 Voting on SNS proposals, Stake-aware Access Controls, Enhanced Community Collaboration, all through Discord now!